bradleyd/devops_for_the_desperate/README.md

 * _vagrant_: Contains the Vagrantfile for the VM used in the first section of the book.

-* _apple-silicon: Contains the Vagrantfile for the VM used in the first section of the book and minikube instructions.
+* _apple-silicon_: Contains the Vagrantfile for the VM used in the first section of the book and minikube instructions.